How to book

 How do I book the UK theory test?

 Book only through the official GOV.UK service at gov.uk/book-theory-test — that is the only valid booking route for DVSA tests.
-You need a UK provisional driving licence number, an email address and a credit or debit card.
+You need your UK driving licence number (provisional is fine), an email address and a credit or debit card.
 Third-party sites that charge to book are unofficial.

 Source: gov.uk — book your theory test